drew-eastmond/Forge/README.md

  <img alt="YOUR-ALT-TEXT" src="https://github.com/drew-eastmond/Forge/blob/main/docs/forge-overview.svg">
 </picture>

+### Bundlers
+The `Forge` engine is currently built on top node.
+Considerations are being made to port to WASM for maximum portability.
+In the meantime Forge has options to transform or bundle files on the fly and in some cases.
+It can more then enough to build projects that ultilize javascript.

 ### Tasks and Actions
 A `ForgeTask` is comprised of a cascade of `ForgeAction` instances.
-These actions are executed based on triggers. `ForgeAction` typically wraps around CLI commands or internal scripts, provide execution tracking, and communication via sockets. `Forge` will orchastrate subsequent actions execution based on resolutions or rejections.
+These actions are executed based on triggers. `ForgeAction` wraps around CLI commands or internal scripts, as to provide execution tracking, and communication via sockets. `Forge` will orchastrate actions execution based on resolutions or rejections.

-### Clients
+### Sockets & Clients
+Sockets
 These act as communication stubs for integrating your own components into the `Forge` ecosystem. `ForgeClient` offer conveince of setting up models, bi-communication signals, and tunneling HTTP routes from the parent.
 All packages are derived from `ForgeClient` as the core.
 Although you can replicate packages with an extensive collection of routes; there mill most definitely be a series of conflicts.

 ### Models and Stores